kw-codenation/week08-m46-sequelize/README.md

   /delete - this will delete a single row (by id)

-  /delete/all - deleted all the rows on the selected table
+  /delete/all - deletes all the rows on the selected table

   /update - update a row accordding to a criteria